Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/version/2.0/welcome.md

 - Per document line numbering settings.
 - Enhanced performance rendering of the line numbers.
 - The settings are now directly accessible within the document.
+- Better number alignment to the line's text content.
 - Automatic detection of the paragraph direction to automatically number lines on the correct side of the page.

 #### Have Questions?